 Empirically Supported Treatment Seminar.This seminar is designed as a summer block with didactic presentations followed by periodic case consultation meetings during the fall and spring semesters.
 The seminar will focus on improving clinical skills based on best available clinical research to be applied in a higher education mental health setting.
 The seminar will cover a wide range of clinical and diagnostic presentations using various empirically supported treatment models.
 Additionally, the case consultation element will support the development of intern's evidence based practice within a college counseling center.
 Case consultation will include an opportunity for interns to provide and receive peer consultation on aspects of their own evidence based practice including the integration of empirically supported treatment approaches, developing clinical expertise, and considering patient characteristics.

 Cultural Competency Seminar.
-The Cultural Competency Seminar is a nine month weekly seminar intended to enhance one's clinical skills in working with diverse groups.
+The Cultural Competency Seminar is a nine-month weekly seminar intended to enhance one's clinical skills in working with diverse groups.
 The seminar is designed to be both experiential and didactic.
-The aim of the seminar is to create a safe space to learn and dialogue about issues of diversity and how to incorporate this knowledge into clinical work.
+The aim of the seminar is to create a brave space to learn and dialogue about issues of diversity and how to incorporate this knowledge into clinical work.

 Outreach and Consultation Seminar.
 The Outreach and Consultation Training is intended to provide the intern with a strong grounding in outreach and consultation in a university counseling center setting.
 The training incorporates discussion of readings in theoretically and empirically based literature as well as numerous varied experiential activities in order to provide interns with an understanding of the role and function of outreach and consultation in a university counseling center setting.
 Interns will receive instruction on program design; program facilitation; program evaluation and learning outcomes;and consultation relationships in a university counseling center setting.

-Clinical Issues Seminar.
-The Counseling Center Clinical Issues Seminar focuses on improving clinical skills specifically needed to function effectively in a higher education mental health setting.
-Specifically, this seminar will provide training to strengthen skills in assessment and diagnosis, clinical referrals and development of a referral base, crisis/emergency assessment and intervention, and systemic understanding of mental health issues in higher education and professional standards and ethics.
+Clinical and Professional Issues Seminar.
+This seminar is designed to both improve the clinical skills specifically needed to function effectively in a higher education mental health setting as well as enhance their professional development as psychologists.
+The emphasis of the seminar will change from week to week, alternating between a clinical focus and looking at professional identity.
+Training related to strengthen skills in assessment and diagnosis, clinical referrals and development of a referral base, crisis/emergency assessment and intervention, and systemic understanding of mental health issues in higher education and professional standards and ethics will be provided.
+Additionally, issues of career identity, professional opportunities, continued training and learning, options for employment settings after graduation, and work-life role management will be discussed.

 Training Director Meeting.
-Interns will meet with the Assistant Director for Training approximately twice per month throughout their training year.
+Interns will meet with the Assistant Director for Training weekly throughout their training year.
 These meetings will provide an opportunity to address professional development, transitions throughout the internship year and any questions or concerns that arise for interns.

 Staff Development Seminar.
 Time is reserved weekly for staff and interns to meet to address a variety of training and professional development issues.
 The content of these meetings varies and may include discussion of clinical issues, intern presentations, guest speakers, and trainee review meetings (e.g., consultation among those who supervise externs, including interns providing supervision to externs).